Saturday Morning Physics (SMP) connects high school students to Fermilab science!

 The SMP program’s purpose is to further the understanding and appreciation of modern physics among high school students.
-SMP is a free series of 11 lectures and tours given by Fermilab staff.
+SMP is a free series of 11 lectures and tours given by Fermilab community.
 The lectures are aimed at high school students who have no previous scientific knowledge.

 An announcement of the SMP program is made in August for the fall program and in December for the spring program.